Froebel in childhood practice course

 This course is designed for professionals working in Early Learning and Childcare (ELC) with a desire to learn about Friedrich Froebel (1782-1852), one of the most significant of the early years pioneers, and how Froebelian methods are extremely relevant today.

-The Edinburgh Froebel course is one of only two courses in the UK endorsed by the Froebel Trust.
+The Edinburgh Froebel in Childhood Practice course is one of only two courses in the UK endorsed by the Froebel Trust.

-- Professional Visit – Cowgate Under 5s Centre
+- Virtual visit to Cowgate Under 5s Centre

-- Demonstrate knowledge of a variety of contrasting academic writings on childhood including Scottish & International ideas.
+- Demonstrate knowledge of a variety of contrasting academic writings on childhood including Scottish and International ideas

 - Critically consider concrete everyday settings (eg, your workplace) particularly in relation to social divisions, life experience, academic achievement and formalised approaches to child development